shash-nerurkar/Gaatha/README.md

 # Gaatha
-Source code for the video game Gaatha
+Source code for the video game Gatha